jesskelsall/astarus/campaigns/C2-astorrel-agents.md

 #### [Logan](../players/logan.md) → [Brooke](../players/brooke.md)

-Following [Nature's Battle](../mechanics/roleplay/natures-battle.md) 27, [Logan](../players/logan.md) did not respond when questioned about attending the next session, and didn't show up at the scheduled time.
+Following [Nature's Battle 28](../storylines/ended/natures-battle-28.md), [Logan](../players/logan.md) did not respond when questioned about attending the next session, and didn't show up at the scheduled time.
 With [Lily](../players/lily.md)'s help we attempted to reach out to her as we grew increasingly worried about her well being.

 While we weren't able to interact with [Logan](../players/logan.md) directly, we observed that she deleted her Instagram account, then eventually left the Overlapping Interests Discord server before deleting her Discord account on a separate date.
 This suggested a clear wish to disappear and ghost us.
 Her decision was reluctantly accepted.